← Back to Articles

 The interventions:

-1. Prioritize your own sleep:
+1. Prioritize sleep:

-• 7-9 hours (non-negotiable)
+• 7-9 hours non-negotiable

 2. Stress management:

-• HRV training (improves stress resilience)
+• HRV training improves stress resilience

-• Social support (other ADHD parents who get it)
+• Social support from other ADHD parents

-3. Lower expectations:
+3. Realistic expectations:

-• Progress is measured in months/years, not days
+• Progress measured in months, not days

-• Celebrate small wins
+• Celebrate incremental improvements

 4. Repair after yelling:

-• Apologize when you lose it ("I'm sorry I yelled.
+• Apologize ("I'm sorry I yelled.
 That wasn't okay.")

-• Explain what you'll try differently next time
+• Explain what you'll try differently

 Bottom Line

-1. Visual cues (novelty captures attention without threat)
+1. Visual cues capture attention through novelty

-3. Short, clear instructions (respects working memory limits)
+3. Short instructions respect working memory limits

-6. Pre-transition warnings (helps anterior cingulate prepare for shifts)
+6. Transition warnings prepare brain for shifts

-1. Sleep optimization (improves baseline regulation and thalamocortical function)
+1. Sleep optimization improves baseline regulation

-One day at a time.
 One interaction at a time.
 You're doing better than you think.

 About Dr. Andrew Hill